learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 them.
 There are no tests, but be sure to follow along with the examples.

 If you haven't already, fork and clone this lesson into your local environment.
-Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+(Since this lesson doesn't have a "Fork" button, you'll need to click the GitHub "octocat" button at the top of the page to open the lesson's repo, then click the fork button in the upper right corner.)
+Clone the lesson to your local environment, navigate into the lesson directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)
 You will be writing your code in the `index.js` file, and running it by entering `node index.js` in the terminal.

 ## Writing and Calling JavaScript Functions